BoringBoredom/PC-Optimization-Hub/README.md

 # Physical setup

-- [Do not daisy chain power cables](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/physical%20setup/psu%20cables.png).
+- [Do not daisy-chain power cables](https://raw.githubusercontent.com/BoringBoredom/PC-Optimization-Hub/main/content/physical%20setup/psu%20cables.png).
 Be careful not to short the loose ends if you have any.
 - [Mount your AIO cooler properly.](https://youtu.be/BbGomv195sk)
 - Keep your PC clean.
-Clogged heatsinks and dust filters will reduce airflow and consequently heat dissipation.
+Clogged heat sinks and dust filters will reduce airflow and consequently heat dissipation.
 Furthermore, ["dust may cause electrical leakage, shorting and opening of PCBs under different conditions"](https://www.circuitinsight.com/pdf/impact_of_dust_ipc.pdf).
 - [Electromagnetic interference](https://en.wikipedia.org/wiki/Electromagnetic_interference) and issues with the electrical installation (e.g. [ground loops](<https://en.wikipedia.org/wiki/Ground_loop_(electricity)>)) can cause unintended behavior of electronic components, potentially increasing input lag ([1](https://forums.blurbusters.com/viewtopic.php?f=24&t=9133#p71950) [2](https://forums.blurbusters.com/viewtopic.php?f=10&t=7168&start=30#p62185)).
   Here are some resources: [1](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/ELECTRICAL/README.md#electrical) [2](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/TECHNICAL%20REFERENCES/README.md#electrical)
 - ["EMC tests were developed to make them easier to perform, provide better repeatability from one lab to another, and reduce testing costs.
 But even though the EUT may pass its EMC tests, it still may fail when it's put into service.
 Laboratory tests performed in accordance with the standards are not adequate to guarantee that an EMC failure will not occur during actual operation because the tests do not represent the operational EME."](https://www.evaluationengineering.com/home/article/13003718/emc-failures-happen)